-I've had the pleasure of being a part of NUSA since 2017.

-As a board member, I am honored to represent Neighborhoods across the US and the Bahamas.
+I've been a member of NUSA since 2017.
+As a board member, I am honored to represent Neighborhoods across the United States and the Bahamas.
 The board members have been hard at work making sure the world knows about NUSA and the work you all are doing in your neighborhoods.
-If you want to join this great board, you can find more information on running for the board or hosting a conference on our website, nusa.org.
+If you want to join this great board, you can find more information on running for the board or hosting a conference on our website, www.nusa.org.